 - Rise of Services like Path, Instagram, Beluga and GroupMe.
 Uniqueness of these services.

-- Eric’s guest post on Scott Monty’s blog on B2B Social Network for Internal Comms
+- Eric’s guest post on Scott Monty’s blog on internal social networks

 Should B2B marketers have a mobile strategy?